-The Parkinson’s Protocol by Jodi Knapp of Blue Heron Health News is a 12 step guide for consumers to use in order to repair and restore brain cell health by avoiding the 8 main disease causing factors.
+The Parkinson’s Disease Protocol by Jodi Knapp of Blue Heron Health News is a 12 step guide for consumers to use in order to repair and restore brain cell health by avoiding the 8 main disease-causing factors.

-The Parkinson’s Protocol is an eBook that claims to help readers to better manage symptoms of Parkinson’s Disease.
+The Parkinson’s Disease Protocol is an eBook that claims to help readers better manage symptoms of Parkinson’s Disease.

 Also known as The Parkinson’s Disease Protocol, the book claims that suffering from Parkinson’s Disease is “a choice”, and that Parkinson’s sufferers can “choose to be well again” by following the lessons in the book.